-The College now has an established work experience team with over 90% of eligible full time students undertaking relevant work experience.
-Courses have been designed to ensure that students are able to move securely into the labour market, although this activity has been severely curtailed by the pandemic.
+The College now has an established work experience team but work experience at employers' premises has not been possible this year due to the pandemic.
+Courses have been designed to help students move securely into the labour market.

-The College retains a developing HE offer, largely through a number of HNDs and with initial teacher training programmes.
+The College retains a developing HE offer, largely through a number of HNCs and HNDs together with initial teacher training programmes.

 The College is helping students move into work through the development of its Apprenticeship programme.
-In 2019/20 the College had 775 Apprentices in learning (2018/19: 982).
+In 2020/21 the College had 568 Apprentices in learning (2019/20: 775).

 The College has invested in the delivery of Maths and English to all its full time students.
-In 2019/20 GCSE exams were cancelled due to the national lockdown in response to the pandemic.
+In 2020/21 GCSE exams were cancelled due to the national lockdown in response to the pandemic.

-The College continues to improve student outcomes through rigorous target setting with students and regular monitoring of progress at individual, course, section and school levels.
+The College continues to improve student outcomes through rigorous target setting with students and regular monitoring of progress at individual, course, section and schoollevels.